 Lastly, some medications can have side effects that cause ED in the first place.
 I’m no expert in meds, so please talk to your doctor about that if you’re on them, as many do have this devastating side effect.

 The Standard Western Approach to ED Treatment

 As listed at the Mayo Clinic you have lots of options including:

 - Drugs!
 Take your pick of many different types of ED drugs that are available.

 - If you can’t pop the erection pills or they don’t work for you, the next option is a penile suppository or injection…aka more invasive ways of giving you drugs that increase blood flow to the penis.

 The Mayo Clinic does mention a few lifestyle interventions, including stopping smoking, losing weight, getting physical activity and cutting out alcohol.
 One or more of these lifestyle changes can only help you in your battle with ED.

 What they do not mention at all is diet, even though type 2 diabetes is fairly simply reversed!
 Not easy…but simple.
 More on that soon.

 Notice that each thing recommend only treats the symptoms.
-None of them act on the cause, the diabetes in the first place.
-This is the major failing of the conventional medical model: management of symptoms and not treatment of causes.
+None of them act on the cause, diabetes in the first place.
+This is the major failing of the conventional medical model: management of symptoms and not the treatment of causes.

 A Natural Approach to Diabetes Reversal